wp-plugins/cpo-shortcodes/readme.txt

 * **Post Listings** - Create lists of any kind of post anywhere, either as a list or in grid format.
 You can create your own portfolio listing this way.
 * **Pricing Tables** - Display your prices with a beautifully-designed pricing table, flexible enough that you can tweak it to maximize conversions.
 * **Content Slideshows** - Create slideshows with virtually anything in them, including images, text, and even other shortcodes too.
-* **Registration Forms** - Create and embed beautiful registration forms to create a vibrant community around your website.
+* **Registration & Login Forms** - Create and embed beautiful registration forms to create a vibrant community around your website.

 = Other highlights =